 Minuteman Man National Historic Park, Concord, Lexington, Lincoln

 Explore revolutionary history (or continue if you started with the Freedom Trail in Boston).
 There are sites and trails throughout the three towns.
 If you go on Patriot's Day (also Marathon Monday in April), you can catch a re-enactment of the first battle of the revolution.
 Go self-guided or sign up for a tour.

-Calvary Episcopal Church, Danvers
+All Saints Episcopal Church, Danvers